BalajiMittapalli/Flickd-smart-tagging/README.md

 7.  **Results Aggregation:** Detected products and classified vibes are combined into a structured JSON response.
 8.  **Cleanup:** Temporary video and frame files are removed.

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues or pull requests.

-## License

-(Specify your project's license here, e.g., MIT, Apache 2.0.
-If not specified, it's typically proprietary.)